demetrius-hernandez/Drone-Gesture-Recognition/README.md

 | Stand           | 0               | 1                | 1041  | 0      | 0                |
 | T-pose          | 0               | 0                | 0     | 1006   | 0                |
 | Traffic All Stop| 0               | 0                | 0     | 0      | 1142             |

+The confusion matrix shows almost no misclassifications on the data, indicating a ~100% accuracy.

+### Commentary on Accuracy and Ideas for Improvements

+While the near perfect accuracy scores are encouraging, they raise the question of overfitting.
+Such results suggest that either:

+- The dataset might not fully represent the complexity of real-world drone footage, and our models are overfitting to this controlled scenarios.
+- The feature representation (BODY25 keypoints plus normalization) may be too "clean," making the classification task simpler than expected.
+- Our augmentation strategies or data splits may not accurately reflect the complexities of the intended real-world environment.

+#### Proposed Improvements:

+- **More Realistic Validation Data:**
+Introduce more challenging validation sets with varied lighting, subjects wearing different clothing, and background clutter.
+This would help ensure that the classifier generalizes beyond the current dataset.

+- **Cross-Validation:**
+Implement k-fold cross-validation to assess stability and generalization.
+If performance drops on different folds, it will highlight overfitting.

+- **Performance on Real Drone Footage:**
+Test the model on the actual drone-collected footage (currently held out) to see if accuracy remains high in real-world conditions.
+If it drops, this indicates a gap between our training/validation scenarios and reality.
+Adjusting the model architecture or adding more drone-collected training samples might help.

+- **Lightweight Models:**
+For real-time drone deployment, consider making the models smaller (pruning) or techniques to run inference efficiently on limited hardware.

+- Explore Arturo's (my labmate) YOLO model to determine if it primarily uses bounding boxes for object detection.
+Investigate whether the model's class labels can be adapted or extended to train and classify specific gestures for our dataset.
+This approach would allow us to only have to deploy the existing yolo model on our drones.

+### Implementation Notes
+- Keypoint Conversion: Mediapipe output is converted to match OpenPose's BODY25 format to ensure compatibility with the drone footage.
+- Normalization: All keypoint coordinates are scaled to the range [0, 1]
+- Data Augmentation: The training dataset is augmented with transformations (scaling, rotation, translation, and noise addition) to increase robustness and balance class representation.

 ### Commentary on Accuracy and Ideas for Improvements